hectorlj/code_challenge_movie/README.md

 ### `webservice`

 The webservice directory contains the Express app.
+#### Run webservice and tests from root directory
-To build and run the app use `npm run start-webservice` To run the webservice tests use `npm run test-webservice`
+  - `npm run start-webservice` builds and runs the webservice
+  - `npm run test-webservice` runs the webservice tests

 #### Structure
 The api folder contains the controller and the external api handler.